There are many different triggers that can cause a severe allergic reaction:

 Sometimes a severe allergic reaction can occur without a known cause.
 This is called idiopathic anaphylaxis.

-As with other types of severe allergic reactions, symptoms of idiopathic anaphylaxis include hives or skin swelling, wheezing, difficulty breathing, nausea, light-headedness, and fainting.
-However, most people don’t experience all of these symptoms at once.
+As with other types of severe allergic reactions, symptoms include hives or skin swelling, wheezing, difficulty breathing, nausea, light-headedness, and fainting.
+However, most people don’t experience all these symptoms at once.